mesosphere/dcos-docs-site/pages/services/storage/cli-references/index.md

 You must configure a volume provider and a volume profile before creating a volume.
 A volume provider manages storage capacity offered by a CSI plugin to the DC/OS cluster through a DC/OS Storage plugin.
 A DC/OS Storage plugin consists of a CSI plugin along with some code that integrates it into DC/OS.
 A volume provider that specifies its plugin as ‘lvm’ is referred to as a ‘lvm’ volume provider.

 A volume profile represents volume configurations based on volume provider, volume parameters, and/or labels.
-For example, if you want to differentiate between HDDs and SSDs for different purposes you can create a “fast” volume profile that identifies your SSDs and a “slow” volume profile that identifies your HDDs.
-If your framework, say Cassandra, distinguishes between “cache” and “archive” storage you can then configure it to map your “fast” volume profile to Cassandra’s “cache” storage and your “slow” volume profile to Cassandra’s “archive” storage.
+For example, if you want to differentiate between HDDs and SSDs for different purposes, you can create a “fast” volume profile that identifies your SSDs and a “slow” volume profile that identifies your HDDs.
+If your framework is Cassandra, then it distinguishes between “cache” and “archive” storage.
+You can then configure it to map your “fast” volume profile to Cassandra’s “cache” storage and your “slow” volume profile to Cassandra’s “archive” storage.

-Once you have configured a volume provider (eg., an LVM2 volume group) and a volume profile (eg., “all-ssds”) you use the `dcos storage volume ...` subcommand to create and manage volumes.
+Once, you have configured a volume provider (eg., an LVM2 volume group) and a volume profile (eg., “all-ssds”) you use the `dcos storage volume ...` sub-command to create and manage volumes.

 <table class ="table">
   <tr>